 At 10:30am we will begin with a call to worship and some singing, to one another and to the Lord.
 This is an opportunity for all, from the youngest to the oldest of us, to ascend to the Heavenly Mountain and worship (Heb.
 12:22-24).

 We take time weekly for the elders to lay hands on and pray for the suffering among us.
 And also for a member of the congregation to offer up the prayers of our people.

-We share any announcements at this point and then we give our tithes and offerings.
-We do this regularly, however if Christ Fellowship isn’t your church or if you’re just checking us out, you are not at all obligated to share in this.
+We share any announcements at this point and give our tithes and offerings.
+We do this regularly, however if Christ Fellowship isn’t your church home or if you’re just checking us out, you are not at all obligated to share in this.

 Our children are together with us, participating with us during the entire worship service.
-Just before the sermon, our children are invited up to listen to a message that is specifically for them and then they are dismissed back to their seats.
-We have "Sermon Notes For Kids" available on the table in the back that children are welcomed to take and write/draw on.
+Just before the sermon, children through 5th grade are invited up to the front to listen to a message that is specifically for them.
+We have "Sermon Notes For Kids" available on the table in the back that they are welcomed to take and write/draw on.

-Each week we gather together, we eat the Lord's Supper.
+Each week we gather together, we share the Lord's Supper.
 This is a sacrament for baptized covenant members—disciples of Jesus Christ young and old.
 In the Lord's Supper we are acknowledging that we are sinners, hopeless apart from the sovereign grace of God.
 By our eating and drinking we are affirming our trust in Jesus Christ alone, our supreme treasure.
 Further, by coming, we are acknowledging to the elders and the congregation that we are in good standing with God our Father and with one another.
 If you can join us in these acknowledgements you are invited to this table—to Jesus Christ—with us.
 We do not exclude our children from this table.
 Covenant children are welcome to this covenant meal.